apportable/NDKSignalTest/README.md

 - `./run.sh` will compile and load the device

-- Watch the adb logcat for crash
+- Watch the adb logcat for crash (on 4.3+ devices ...
+4.2 appears immune)